Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Transform sources should be mutually exclusive, which I don't know if I can check.
 - [ ] Fix collisions so that they are the same size as the model.
 - [ ] Make a input event enum, so there is reliance on the key pressed later.
-- [ ] Maybe make a way to have systems depend on each other so they can run in order and can be sorted?
+- [x] Maybe make a way to have systems depend on each other so they can run in order and can be sorted?
   - Could be an abstract class with a setup(registry) function, update and dependencies.
   - Then have a enum of all dependencies and use dependency sorting to call them in the correct order.
 - [ ] Figure out where Components should be placed.
 - [ ] Maybe delete players if they disconnect?
-- [ ] Add a way to have read/write without it impacting of it's execution.
+- [x] Add a way to have read/write without it impacting of it's execution.
   - Maybe it is possible with a struct as a template variable <https://brevzin.github.io/c++/2019/12/02/named-arguments/>
+- [ ] Remove the need for `Others<>` in the system type.

 ### Descriptor Layout Idea